The War YearsLike all true, upstanding Americans, Curlew did its part!

 Pictures from William (Bill) Theel, (below)

-Bill sailed on Curlew in 1954, when every boot camp company got to go out of a one day training exercise.
+Bill sailed on Curlew in 1954, when every boot camp company got to go out for a one day training exercise.

 L-R Bill Theel; Dodson; Chaplains father